-In the previous section it has been shown that distinct air masses exist in the regions of strong winds near the cyclone center and they are associated with three types of air stream, labeled S1, S2 and S3.
-The evolution of these air streams is now investigated.
+In the previous section it was shown that distinct air masses exist in the regions of strong winds near the cyclone center, and they are associated with three types of airstream labeled S1, S2, and S3.
+The evolution of these airstreams is now investigated.

-Figure 9a shows the ensemble-median evolution of pressure for each of the identified air streams with arrival times of 0900 UTC, 1300 UTC, 1600 UTC and 1800 UTC.
-The consistency between the air stream types at different arrival times is immediately apparent.
+Figure 9a shows the ensemble median evolution of pressure for each of the identified airstreams with arrival times of 0900, 1300, 1600, and 1800 UTC.
+The consistency between the airstream types at different arrival times is immediately apparent.
 The median pressure in S1 trajectories (green lines) remains at low levels (below 700 hPa) at all times.
-However, they experience slow average ascent (approximately 150 hPa in 4-7 hours).
+However, they experience slow average ascent (approximately 150 hPa in 4-7 h).
 As seen with the ERA-Interim trajectories, ascent occurs on the cold side of the bent-back front on the northern and western flank of the cyclone.
-The two S3 air streams experience less ascent than S1 and arrive below 800 hPa.
-However, they start at a similar pressure-level (900 hPa).
-The S2 air streams exhibit very different vertical motion.
+The two S3 airstreams experience less ascent than S1 and arrive below 800 hPa.
+However, they start at a similar pressure level (900 hPa).
+The S2 airstreams exhibit very different vertical motion.
 They ascend to 550 hPa on average and then descend slowly to an average of 700 hPa (however some descend considerably further).
-The peak altitude of S2 trajectories occurs directly west of the cyclone center where they exhibit a cusp between the westward moving air near the bent-back front and the eastward moving air approaching from the west.
+The peak altitude of S2 trajectories occurs directly west of the cyclone center, where they exhibit a cusp between the westward-moving air near the bent-back front and the eastward-moving air approaching from the west.

-Figures 9(b-e) show the ensemble-median evolution of θ_e , RH{ice} , and ground- and system-relative horizontal wind speed along trajectories with arrival time 1600 UTC.
+Figures 9b-e show the ensemble median evolution of θ_e , RH{ice} , and ground- and system-relative horizontal wind speed along trajectories with arrival time 1600 UTC.
 Trajectories corresponding to other arrival times exhibit similar behavior to those arriving at 1600 UTC.
-The changes in θ_e are small (less than 4 K) as would be expected since θ_e is materially conserved, in the absence of mixing, for saturated or unsaturated air masses.
-In S1 and S3, the median RH{ice} is above 80% throughout the analyzed interval with an increase between 0600 UTC and 0700 UTC from 80% to saturation (Fig. 9c) associated with the weak ascent.
-These air streams exhibit an increase from $\theta_e < 290$ K up to $\theta_e > 293$ K during the 15 hours of development (Fig. 9b).
+The changes in θ_e are small (less than 4 K), as would be expected since θ_e is materially conserved, in the absence of mixing, for saturated or unsaturated air masses.
+In S1 and S3, the median RH{ice} is above 80% throughout the analyzed interval with an increase between 0600 and 0700 UTC from 80% to saturation (Fig. 9c) associated with the weak ascent.
+These airstreams exhibit an increase from $\theta_e < 290$ K up to $\theta_e > 293$ K during the 15 h of development (Fig. 9b).
 This may be a result of surface fluxes from the ocean into the turbulent boundary layer.
-The median-trajectories are below 850 hPa until 1000 UTC and therefore likely to be influenced by boundary layer mixing.
-In contrast, after 1000 UTC the RH{ice} of air stream S2 decreases rapidly associated with descent, arriving with an average of 30%.
-During these 7 hours, θ_e decreases by less than 1 K which is slow enough to be explained by radiative cooling.
+The median trajectories are below 850 hPa until 1000 UTC and therefore likely to be influenced by boundary layer mixing.
+In contrast, after 1000 UTC the RH{ice} of airstream S2 decreases rapidly associated with descent, arriving with an average of 30%.
+During these 7 h, θ_e decreases by less than 1 K, which is slow enough to be explained by radiative cooling.
 It implies that the effects of mixing do not alter θ_e .
 The next section will investigate diabatic processes in more detail.

-All the characteristics of the S1 air stream described above are consistent with the definition of a CCB (Schultz, 2001) wrapping around three-quarters of the cyclone to reach the strong wind region south of the cyclone center.
+All the characteristics of the S1 airstream described above are consistent with the definition of a CCB (Schultz 2001) wrapping around three-quarters of the cyclone to reach the strong wind region south of the cyclone center.
 The air accelerates in a system-relative frame ahead of the cyclone along the warm front and on its northern flank on the cold side of the bent-back front.
-It ascends to the northeast and north of the cyclone, giving rise to cloud there and is then advected almost horizontally on a cyclonic trajectory with the bent-back front.
+It ascends to the northeast and north of the cyclone, giving rise to cloud there, and is then advected almost horizontally on a cyclonic trajectory with the bent-back front.
 The behavior of S3 is also consistent with a CCB, but traversing the cyclone at a slightly greater radius than the S1 and with less ascent.